a6b8/pattern-finder/README.md

 console.log( JSON.stringify( result, null, 4 ) )
 ```

+You can find all default presets here: [./src/data/presets.mjs](./src/data/presets.mjs)

 ## Challenges

 A preset consists of a `presetKey` name, an optional description, and the actual logic section.